kagifret/devsecops-pipeline-prototype/README.md

         *   **Value:** Snyk API Token.
         *   **How to get:**
             1. Log in to [app.snyk.io](https://app.snyk.io/)
-            2. Navigate to *Account Settings* on the bottom left
+            2. Navigate to Account Settings on the bottom left
-            3. Locate the *General* tab and find *Auth Token* section
+            3. Locate the General tab and find Auth Token section
             4. Generate an API key
-            6. Copy the API token value and paste it as the secret's value in GitHub.
+            5. Copy the API token value and paste it as the secret's value in GitHub

     *   **Secret Name:** `FLASK_VAR`
         *   **Value:** Any (as you see fit)